 If dividing the PAC by the PRA: PAC/PRA (this is called ARR; aldosterone-renin ratio).
-If the result is greater than 20, then the patient is very likely to have primary hyperaldosteronism.
-Classically, these patients will also have a low blood potassium level (hypokalemia), but in reality, less than half of patients have low potassium--most have low normal levels of potassium in the blood. a blood potassium level is a common blood test performed as part of a routine annual physical exam.
+If the result is greater than 20, then the patient is very likely to have primary hyperaldosteronism. tYPICALLY, these patients will also have a low blood potassium level (hypokalemia), but in reality, less than half of patients have low potassium--most have low normal levels of potassium in the blood. a blood potassium level is a common blood test performed as part of a routine annual physical exam.
 Ask your doctor to go back and see if your potassium level has ever been low.
 Of course, if you must take extra potassium supplements then you are hypokalemic (you have low blood potassium).
-Remember only a third or so of patients with primary hyperaldosteronism have low blood potassium levels, but if you do there is a strong likelihood that you have primary hyperaldosteronism since there is really no other reason to have low potassium (except for some drugs like lasix).Blood pressure medications that can interfere with testing for Conn's Syndrome and hyper-aldosteronism.
+Remember, only a third or so of patients with primary hyperaldosteronism have low blood potassium levels, but if you do there is a strong likelihood that you have primary hyperaldosteronism since there is really no other reason to have low potassium (except for some drugs, like lasix and other diuretics).Blood pressure medications that can interfere with testing for Conn's Syndrome and hyper-aldosteronism.

 - Spironolactone (Aldactone)

 Thus, if you are getting your blood tested for aldosterone and renin, it is in your best interest to not be taking any of these drugs.
 Obviously, you can't stop taking any of these medications without talking specifically about it with your doctor.
 Almost all of these drugs will make the blood test for Conn's Syndrome error in the direction of saying that you do NOT have it when you do--they don't error in the direction of saying you DO have it when you really don't.